htcondor/htcondor/docs/users-manual/dagman-applications.rst

 The *DIR* option specifies a working directory for a splice, from which the splice will be parsed and the jobs within the splice submitted.
-The directory associated with the splice’s *DIR* specification will be propagated as a prefix to all nodes in the splice and any included splices.
-If a node already has a *DIR* specification, then the splice’s *DIR* specification will be a prefix to the node’s, separated by a directory separator character.
+The directory associated with the splice's *DIR* specification will be propagated as a prefix to all nodes in the splice and any included splices.
+If a node already has a *DIR* specification, then the splice's *DIR* specification will be a prefix to the node's, separated by a directory separator character.
 Jobs in included splices with an absolute path for their *DIR* specification will have their *DIR* specification untouched.
 Note that a DAG containing *DIR* specifications cannot be run